borg286/better_minig/README.md

 One thing that our client is dependent on is the service name and port number of the hello world server it is availiable through.
 We use bazel dependencies to pull out the service.yaml file from this dependency and extract the service name and port.
 This enables us to change the service name in one place, and then let bazel figure out what dependent service was using it and route the new value to them so they get updated as soon as possible.
 I opted for using the service.yaml file as an abstraction layer rather than referencing python constants as that felt leaky.

 #### k8s_object
 k8s_rules is a bit opionated w.r.t. how your manifests are broken down.
 In yaml files kubernetes allows you to smush multiple resource configs together separated only with ---, but json doesn’t allow this, nor does k8s_rules make this easy.
 Rather you track each and every yaml/json manifest and wrap it with a k8s_object rule and specifically declare its type.
 It uses this type to know which manifests might have docker image references in them which might need to be swapped out for one that bazel just barely built and pushed to a registry.
 In our case only the myns, or development, manifest gets this treatment.
 All others get an empty map for what substitutions to perform.
+This results in dev/staging/prod manifests having no dependencies on the binary, so it won't need to be rebuilt when the code changes.

 The k8s_object is a rule generated in the WORKSPACE file because it depends on the kubernetes cluster you are using.
 I reuse cluster_constants.bzl to route that data in.
 This produces a rule that must be imported separatly from the others that come with k8s_rules.